ndeans/OPP-UserScripts/README.md

 The object here was to just get it working... which it does.
 I have not spent the time to refactor tp make the code exemplary.

+6/3/2024 - Added a new script...
+OPP-Extractor.
+This is a complete rebuild of the previous script.
+At this point, OPP-Extractor.js is the valid script the previous scripts are no longer viable.